DarkMatterCore/ww-43db-patcher/README.md

 A backup of the unpatched System Menu U8 archive content file is created at `sd:/ww-43db-patcher_bkp/<content_id>.app`.
 It is recommended to copy it to a safer location.

 For obvious reasons, this only works under Wii U consoles.
-Big thanks to [InvoxiPlayGames](https://github.com/InvoxiPlayGames) for testing.
+Big thanks to [InvoxiPlayGames](https://github.com/InvoxiPlayGames) for both testing and providing the icon!

 ww-43db-patcher is licensed under GPLv2.